< By-Laws

 The objects and purpose of NHAHA are:

-• Promote and coordinate Arabian horse shows and/or NHAHA sponsored open horse show and exhibits.
+· Promote and coordinate Arabian horse shows and/or NHAHA sponsored open horse shows and exhibits.

-• Promote and coordinate Arabian horse and its proper care and breeding as stipulated by New Hampshire State law (10/89 RSC 575C and RSA 664.8)
+· Promote and coordinate the Arabian horse and its proper care and breeding as stipulated by New Hampshire State law (10/89 RSC 575C and RSA 664.8).

 No part of the net earnings of the corporation shall inure to the benefit of or be distributed to its members, directors, officers or others, or to other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose sent for above.
 Upon dissolution of the corporation, the corporation shall pay or make provision for the payment of all liabilities of the corporation, dispose of the assets of the corporation to a successor organization or organization having like purpose and which is an exempt organization pursuant to Section 501(C) of the IRS code.
 The organization to receive such property and interest shall be determined by the Board of Directors.